BravesDevs/yournotes-server/README.md

 - 🔗 **Seamless Collaboration**: Collaborate on notes and cards, making working together easier on projects or sharing your ideas.

-- 🧩 **Open Source**: Built with love by the community, for the community.
+- 🧩 **Open Source**: For the community.
 Contribute, customize, and extend the platform as you see fit.

 Join our mission to transform social media into a more efficient, visually captivating, and informative experience.
 Let's build the future of online communication together!